With Hari Raya just around the corner, we’ve gathered a list of dos and don’ts to help you with your Raya visit.

 DON’T: Overstay your welcome

 We know how hospitable and welcoming it can be during an open house visit, and we know how amazing it is to catch up with old friends over food and reminisce about the good ol’ days.
 Nevertheless, it is not advisable to stay for the entire day.
-Sure, your host may insist you to make yourself comfortable, but do keep in mind that they will expect a host of guests coming in and out of the house and they’d need to make time to entertain them.
+Sure, your host may insist you to make yourself comfortable, but do keep in mind that hosting an open house means there will a host of guests coming in and out of the house and they’d need to make time to entertain them.
 So the best thing to do here is to excuse yourself if you see people start arriving.

 DO: Help out wherever you can